ZIONINFORMATIONTECHNOLOGY/ABOUTZIT/README.md

 SAVES  TIME  For    the    Clients.
 Reduced development costs.
 Better global and local reach.
-Use   Jemin  Research   LAB (JSR) Techniques    to    choose    the  appropriate    Technologies .
+Use   ZION  Research   LAB (ZRL) Techniques    to    choose    the  appropriate    Technologies .

 What did this Organization is focused for?
 --------------------------------------------
-This Organization is focused for Software Development projects ,Research projects, and EBOOKS for College Professionals about the Technologies.
+This Organization is focused for Software Development projects ,Research projects, and EBOOKS for College Professionals about the Programming Languages.